Congratulations, you’ve bought a property! What’s next?

 Don’t worry, we’ve put together this handy checklist to make sure that nothing gets missed.

-• It’s your job to contact the telephone, cable TV company, water, hydro and gas departments to have the meters read on closing and new accounts set up in your name with final bills sent to the Seller.
-We recommend that you start this process as soon as possible and call again to verify this has been done a few days prior to closing
+• It’s your job to contact the water, hydro and gas companies arrange to have meters read on closing and new accounts set up in your name.
+We recommend that you start this process as soon as possible and call again to verify this has been done a few days prior to closing.

 After Closing Checklist